 Alongside the one-for-one trade, you also have the ability to poke holes in your opponent’s hand.
 If you take their only threat, you may have bought enough time to win the game yourself.
 Against Elves for example, you can take them off their one payoff, like an Archdruid or Ezuri, and leave them with a bunch of 1/1 Elves that aren’t winning the game on their own.
 If you take your opponent’s one removal spell, you’re eliminating the only way they can deal with your creatures.
 If your opponent has two Tarmogoyfs and a Terminate in hand, take the Terminate.
 The key to poking holes in your opponents hand is ignoring redundancy when possible and taking the card that sticks out the most.

-While taking a card from your opponent is great, the power behind discard spells are actually two-fold: on one hand you get to take a card from your opponent, and on the other hand you get the information of everything else you didn’t take.
+While taking a card from your opponent is great, the power behind discard spells are actually two-fold: on one hand you get to take a card from your opponent and on the other hand you get the information of everything else you didn’t take.
 The information is actually where most of the power lies in these spells.
 Yes, you get to take the best card in your opponent’s hand, but “best card” is completely subjective depending on what’s in yours.

-Like a chess master you can begin to line up the next 3-4 turns and predict exactly how they are going to unfold.
+Like a chess master you can begin to line up the next three to four turns and predict exactly how they are going to unfold.
 You can sequence your threats against your opponent’s interaction and line up interactive pieces against your opponent’s threats.
 The information can be lethal.
 With discard spells it’s very important to think turns ahead of where you are now.
 Having this kind of foresight can help you navigate the game in a way that benefits you the most.

-Remember that their’s no need to take what looks the scariest at face value or what your opponent thinks is the best card.
+Remember that there’s no need to take what looks the scariest at face value or what your opponent thinks is the best card.
 If it’s something you already have an answer to, you can easily ignore it and utilize your discard elsewhere.
 In an earlier example I used Birds of Paradise and Knight of the Reliquary as a way to illustrate poking holes in your opponent’s curve.
 In general, your opponent may value Knight of the Reliquary much higher than Birds of Paradise.
-If you can afford to take advantage of the tempo gained by leaving your opponent without a turn 1 or 2 play, then there’s no reason to take the Knight.
+If you can afford to take advantage of the tempo gained by leaving your opponent without a turn one or two play, then there’s no reason to take the Knight.
 There’s a chance you’ll be able to get down multiple threats before the Knight can even be cast.
 If you had taken the Knight, simply because it’s the “scariest” card, then you will have allowed your opponent to be mana efficient in their early turns.
 Sequences like this can win you many games, all based on the information given to you through discard.

 My options here are between two pieces of ramp and two pieces of land destruction.
-I can’t take the Chandra because her CMC is greater than 3.
+I can’t take the Chandra because her CMC is greater than three.
 My opponent has a pretty redundant hand that lines up nicely against discard.

 Before I make my decision I need to consult my hand.
 I have two interactive spells and a pretty good clock in Tarmogoyf.
 Because G/B decks don’t interact with instants and sorceries as well as they do permanents, I decide I’m going to take the Stone Rain.
-Even though Molten Rain represents 2 damage, it’s also harder to cast.
+Even though Molten Rain represents two damage, it’s also harder to cast.
 Stone Rain can be cast with one more land regardless of what it is while Molten Rain requires a specific draw.
-Before my opponent takes their first turn, I’m already picturing how turns 1-3 are going to happen.
+Before my opponent takes their first turn, I’m already picturing how turns one through three are going to happen.
 In my head, the game continues like this:

 (Opp.)
 Turn 1: Forest, Utopia Sprawl on Forest